-It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.
+It also reflects the ICO's guidance for the use of surveillance cameras and personal information.

 In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.